eddiesTime/sme_app/raw_documentation.md

 #### Maintainability

-Maintainability is defined as “the ease with which a software system or component can be modified to correct faults, improve performance or other attributes, or adapt to a changed environment.” [[@159342]](https://ieeexplore.ieee.org/document/159342)
+`Maintainability` is defined as “the ease with which a software system or component can be modified to correct faults, improve performance or other attributes, or adapt to a changed environment” [[@159342]](https://ieeexplore.ieee.org/document/159342).

-To put it in simpler terms: The state management solution implementation is evaluated based on changes to improve the application and their affect on other components.
+To put it in simpler terms: The state management solution implementation is evaluated based on changes to improve the application and their effect on other components.

 #### Extendibility

-Extendibility is defined as “the ease with which a system or component can be modified to increase its storage or functional capacity.” [[@159342]](https://ieeexplore.ieee.org/document/159342)
+`Extendibility` is defined as “the ease with which a system or component can be modified to increase its storage or functional capacity” [[@159342]](https://ieeexplore.ieee.org/document/159342).

-For our evaluation the focus is on the functional capacity part.
-How easy is it to add more feature with the state management solution?
+For the evaluation, the focus is on the functional capacity part.
+How easy is it to add more features with the state management solution?

 #### Modularity

-Modularity is defined as “the degree to which a system or computer program is composed of discrete components such that a change to one component has minimal impact on other components.” [[@159342]](https://ieeexplore.ieee.org/document/159342)
+`Modularity` is defined as “the degree to which a system or computer program is composed of discrete components such that a change to one component has minimal impact on other components” [[@159342]](https://ieeexplore.ieee.org/document/159342).

-This criteria will be similar rated as maintainability since they modularity impacts the other quality attribute criteria.
+This criterion will be similarly rated as maintainability since they modularity impacts the other quality attribute criteria.

 #### Reusability

-Reusability is defined as “the degree to which a software module or other work product can be used in more than one computer program or software system” [[@159342]](https://ieeexplore.ieee.org/document/159342)
+`Reusability` is defined as “the degree to which a software module or other work product can be used in more than one computer program or software system” [[@159342]](https://ieeexplore.ieee.org/document/159342).

-For the evaluation reusability will be evaluated by the reusability of the state management solution in non-Flutter applications.
+For the evaluation, reusability will be evaluated by the reusability of the state management solution in non-Flutter applications.

 #### Testability

-Testability is defined as “the degree to which a system or component facilitates the establishment of test criteria and the performance of tests to determine whether those criteria have been met.” [[@159342]](https://ieeexplore.ieee.org/document/159342)
+`Testability` is defined as “the degree to which a system or component facilitates the establishment of test criteria and the performance of tests to determine whether those criteria have been met” [[@159342]](https://ieeexplore.ieee.org/document/159342).

-This criteria will be evaluated based on the simplicity to write unit tests.
+This criterion will be evaluated based on the simplicity of writing unit tests.

 ### Personal Chosen Criteria